 A birthday email is quick to set up when you use email software and set automatically when your subscriber’s date of birth is known.

-As an e-commerce, you can treat the reader by offering a present, free shipping, discount voucher, sample or anything else your target audience might enjoy.
+As an incentive, you can treat the reader by offering a present, free shipping, discount voucher, sample or anything else your target audience might enjoy.

 In the birthday email below, BarkBox celebrates your pup’s birthday by promoting their “I would almost eat this” pup-pie.